 The Challenge of Rare and Orphan Diseases

-In the US an orphan disease affects less than 200,000 individuals.
-The European Union defines orphan diseases as less than 1 patient for every 10,000 individuals.
-Despite the varied definitions, the fact remains that rare and orphan diseases have historically been overlooked in spite of the unmet need and toll these conditions often exert on human health and happiness.
+In the US, an orphan disease affects less than 200,000 individuals.
+The European Union defines orphan diseases as those affecting less than 1 patient for every 10,000 individuals.
+Regardless of the varied definitions, the fact remains that rare and orphan diseases have historically been overlooked despite the toll these conditions exert on human health and happiness.
 Aceragen seeks to alter that balance.

 Aceragen’s Approach to Rare Diseases